By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 The LGBTQ+ Resource Center is part of the Intercultural Collective, an umbrella organization in the Student Experience Division that fosters inclusion and belonging on campus.

-Festivities include Chalk the Quad, which takes place on Oct.
+Chalk the Quad occurs annually on Oct.
 11 in honor of the first National March on Washington for Lesbian and Gay Rights in 1979 and the first National Coming Out Day in 1988.

 Pride Month and LGBTQ+ History Month—celebrated in June and October, respectively—are among the many ways that the University recognizes the LGBTQ+ community and their achievements.